Table of Contents

 Types of Smart Packaging

-Active packaging is a type of smart packaging within the smart food packaging market.
+This packaging is a type of smart packaging within the smart food packaging market.

-Active packaging is designed in a way where it interacts with the contents inside the packaging and improves its shelf life and/or quality while being stored.
+The packaging is designed in a way where it interacts with the contents inside the packaging and improves its shelf life and/or quality while being stored.

-Active packaging can be designed to release certain substances into the medium, or substances can be removed from the medium.
+It can be designed to release certain substances into the medium, or substances can be removed from the medium.

 Active packaging uses light filtering materials, oxygen and ethylene absorbers, antimicrobial surface coatings, or moisture-regulating materials, either by adding them into the packaging or as an insert.